steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 categories: database
 ---

-**Table of Contents**

-1. Install Pgrx and Postgres db
-2. Setting up custom variables using GUC
-3. Postgres Hook
-4. Obtaining Redis key- Planner Hook

-5. Obtaining Redis value - Executor end

-6. Background writer and shared memory

-7. Running the code

-## Objective

-The main objective of this project was to understand some Postgres internal and also get handy with rust via building a Postgres extension that allows tracking a particular table column and using the values in that column to populate our Redis store.
+The main objective of this [project](https://github.com/systemEng-Learning/postgres-redis) was to understand some Postgres internal and also get handy with rust via building a Postgres extension that allows tracking a particular table column and using the values in that column to populate our Redis store.

 ![](../_assets/_images/postgres-redis/scope.png)